Our Story

 Movement Coaching

-Kaitlin Frady identifies as a lifelong movement and functional anatomy nerd with an artist's soul.
+Kaitlin Frady is a lifelong movement and functional anatomy nerd with an artist's soul.
 She is a dual-licensed Physical Therapist Assistant and Massage Therapist, as well as an NSCA Certified Strength and Conditioning Specialist.
-Kaitlin started practicing massage therapy in 2012, and concurrently embarked on the adventure of a lifetime training as a professional circus artist, aerialist, and contortionist (...it's a long story!).
-As an artist-athlete immersed in the demanding world of performance, she moved through several traumatic and chronic overuse injuries...yet, the show always went on (and she learned a lot through the process!).
+Kaitlin started practicing massage therapy in 2012, and concurrently embarked on the adventure of a lifetime training to be a professional circus artist, aerialist, and contortionist (...it's a long story!).
+As an artist-athlete immersed in a grueling training routine, she moved through several traumatic and chronic overuse injuries...yet, the show always went on (and she learned a lot through the process!).
 Kaitlin specializes in working with individuals managing hypermobility related issues, including hypermobile Ehlers-Danlos Syndrome (hEDS), Hypermobility Spectrum Disorders (HSD), POTS, and dysautonomia.
-She draws from a wide variety of tools and techniques in her practice, with the philosophy that there is no one-size-fits-all approach that works for everyone.
+She draws from a wide variety of tools and techniques in her practice, with the philosophy that there is no one-size-fits-all approach that works for every body.
 Root & Branch Bodywork is the culmination of her mission to bridge human movement science, skilled hands-on treatment, and holistic, evidence-based care.
+Favorite Hands-On Techniques: - Myofascial release - Cupping & instrument-assisted soft tissue mobilization - Kinesiology taping - Craniosacral therapy Favorite Movement Modalities: - Functional strength & mobility - Body awareness & proprioception training - Injury prevention programming for athletes & artists - Calisthenics & bodyweight training - Floorwork & locomotive movement - Active flexibility

 Kristin Eleazer